BioComplexNetworks/Evalencial/README.md

 <img src="Imgs/2_3rd Summer Camp.png" class="img-responsive" alt="">

 The hotel has fifteen rooms.
-The suggested Double room is a 1 bed-King size and  Quadruple room is a 2 beds-Queen size, with possibility of extra two or more people (up to 5), bath for one.
+The suggested Double room is a 1 bed-King size and  Quadruple room is a 2 beds-Queen size, with possibility of extra two or more people (up to 5), one bathroom per room.
 If you're traveling alone and interested in the possibility of sharing a room with another attendee, please inform us at the registration form.

 # Scientific Program & Workshops